formus14/Modify_Const/README.md

 # Modify_Const

-Modify a constant int using pointers
+Modify a constant int using pointers and other various ways !